-The Cascadia Conservation District will use this grant to install 190 beaver dam replicas and wood structures along 4 miles of Potato, Mud, and Stormy Creek tributaries to the Entiat River.
-The beaver dam replicas and wood structures will slow the water and create pools, giving salmon places to rest and feed.
-The dams also block water, creating consistent water levels, which is helpful to salmon in drier months.
+Cascadia Conservation District Increasing and Cooling Water in Entiat River Tributaries consistent water levels, which is helpful to salmon in drier months.
 The work is part of a larger solution to increase the amount of water flowing in the creeks in the summer and to cool that water Chinook salmon, steelhead trout, and other salmon species.
 This proposal builds upon the previous 33 beaver dam replicas installed on Potato Creek in 2020.
 Cascadia Conservation District will contribute \$212,535 in local and other grants and a donation of equipment.
 Visit RCO's online Project Snapshot for more information and photographs of this project.
 (22-1512)